BrewerSeth/SimpleWebPage/README.md

 # SimpleWebPage

-This is my simple hosted webpage.
+This is a simple hosted webpage.
+Nothing fancy.
+Just a test page hosted on Github.